-The Nursing Assistant training is both convenient and timely, allowing learners to complete the training as quickly as possible.
-This Nursing Assistant training meets five days a week for about five hours each day.
+The Nursing Assistant training is convenient and allows learners to complete the training as quickly as possible in a matter of weeks.
 The precise training schedule for lecture, laboratory and clinical experience will vary with each offering.
-The Nursing Assistant training takes 3.5 weeks at the Eagan, Minnesota, campus, including clinical hours.
-The next available start date is October 14, 2019.

 What Should I Know Before I Register?

 Our online, self-service registration process is fast and simple, so qualified learners can be on their way to Nursing Assistant training in a short amount of time.

 - Documentation of Tuberculosis testing and proof of immunization: Hepatitis B and Influenza.
 Additional requirements may vary based on clinical site requirements

 - Documentation of physical exam